-When Nathan was first diagnosed with Autism he was almost 5 years old.
+Nathan was almost five years old when he was first diagnosed with Autism.
 That was almost three and half years ago but, in our eyes that was more than three years late.
-Right after his 18 month vaccinations, Nathan started showing symptoms of not responding to his name, wanting to go off to play with his toys by himself and using a very loud voice when he decided he wanted something.
+Right around his eighteen month vaccinations, Nathan started showing symptoms of not responding to his name, wanting to go off to play with his toys by himself and using a very loud voice when he decided he wanted something.
 Unfortunately, we were confused with what we were seeing and the ever so frequent & consecutive ear infections he was experiencing.
-Nathan was barely two (2) years old when he had to have his 2nd set of ear tubes due to his 1st set of tubes falling out too soon.
+Nathan was barely two (2) years old when he had to have his second set of ear tubes due to his 1st set of tubes falling out too soon.
 He had started having ear infections again.
 We had a good pediatrician but, it always seemed that whenever we brought up our concerns, he would excuse it away with "it's normal for his age to be distracted with what he's playing with" or "he'll outgrow it in time".
 We tried to accept his explanations but, deep down we definitely knew that there was something more we couldn't quite put our finger on.

 Nathan's brother, Vincent, had been doing well in PreK 2 and was a very attentive student in PreK 3 when Nathan was starting PreK 2 at the same private church school.
 Nathan was distracted easily, wasn't able to focus for more than 15 minutes at a time & would run around in circles laughing at everything that was said to him.
 He had a very understanding and patient teacher who would let me come in to help with arts and crafts to give her a break once in awhile.
 It was even more difficult when he started PreK 3 the next year.
 His teacher had her own little boy, that was younger than Nathan, in her class.
 It was a combination of her being a young mother, no teaching experience and having Nathan "performing" for the class constantly that made it difficult for that class to get anything accomplished.
 He spent a good percentage of his time in my classroom next door.
 I had just been hired 6 weeks after the school year had started to split the PreK 4 because the enrollment was over-whelming for the one teacher they had in place for that age group.
 I was estatic about being near both of my young boys during the day.
 Working with the 4 year old students was a bonus but, having Nathan in my class was a distraction when it came to the students trying to complete class assignments.
 I couldn't understand why she and a few other teachers were always telling me he was "bad" or that I needed to "discipline" him more.
 I was concerned that because he was different that they would hold it against him instead of trying to work with him.
 We barely made it through the remainder of the year.